How to Choose and Install ATV Wheel Spacers

 11. Inspect the spacers regularly

-Make it a habit to have a look at your spacers after each ride.
+Make it a habit to inspect your spacers after each ride.
 Bolts may break or come loose, or the spacer may crack, especially if you bought cheap ones.

-Every 20-30 miles, you should take out your trusty torque wrench and make sure that no bolts are starting to come loose.
+Every 20-30 miles, you should take out your trusty torque wrench and ensure no bolts are starting to come loose.

 ATV spacer stud bolts are a cheaper alternative to ring wheel spacers.
 They are, however, not as strong as the ring spacers.
 For most ATV applications, spacer studs will be strong enough.
 But for racing applications and any high-speed riding on paved roads, it is recommended that you use ring spacers.